rjseymour66/rjseymour66.github.io/content/en/docs/css-deep/positioning-stacking.md

 #### Use cases

-- modals
+- popup menus
-- image with a caption on top of it
+- tooltips
-- icons on top of other elements
+- info boxes

-### Absolute example
+### Modal close button

 In this example, we will position a 'close' button for the modal described in the Fixed section.
-The 'close' icon looks like this:
+The `.modal-close` class hides the 'close' text off the screen with the `overflow` property, and the `::after` psuedo class absolutely positions the `X` icon:

 ```css
 /* positions the clickable area in the top-right